 We have a kitchen area for our younger children.
 We also have two mobile ICT suites each equipped with 16 laptop computers for use in the classrooms or, occasionally, outdoors.

 Our junior children have access to a large playing field with a football pitch and room for other games such as rounders and cricket.
 They also have a hard-surfaced play area with a shelter, basketball goals and a climbing wall.
 Adjacent to this is our quiet area with seating and some beautiful planting.
 This area has been enhanced by the addition of some impressive nature mosaics made by Year 3 children.
-In 2011, this area was further enhanced by the addition of a small totem pole.
+In 2011, it was further enhanced by the addition of a small totem pole.
 The totem pole was carved by Raymond Holter, the grandfather of two of our ex-pupils.
 It was then decorated by some children from Year 3.
 It now stands proudly in the quiet area of the junior playground.

 The infant children have access to some equally impressive outside play areas.
 Presently the infant playground includes a hard-surface play area and a large playing field.
 Part of the playing field has been planted with some living willow structures to provide some shade and some fun for our children.
 They also have access to a small quiet area with some seating and a log trail.
 Our hard-working Friends of Bishop's Cleeve Primary School have landscaped this area and built a gazebo-style shelter for the children to use.